 - Listen to your own body and use your common sense.

 Want to visit?
-You can search for nearby accommodation on Tripadvisor.
+You can find accommodation in the nearby town of Alice Springs on Hostelworld.